yardnas/Lost-Found-Pet-App/README.md

 ### Main Dashboard
-* After logging in, users land on this main dashboard that was built with Jinja templating and Flask-SQLAlchemy ORM database queries.
+* After logging in, users land on this main dashboard that was built with Jinja templating and Flask-SQLAlchemy for database queries.
 Here users can:
 > 1) Report a lost pet
 > 2) Search for lost pets
 > 3) Update when a pet is found